Back to ‘ABCD’ of Data: Master, Golden, Reference and Metadata

 Reference Data

-Many a times Reference Data considered as a subset of master data and thus data category is referred to as Master Reference Data.
+Reference data is often managed as part of master data governance and is sometimes referred to as Master Reference Data.

 Reporting Data